iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 Git Configs

-- By default showed config set in ORB Stack.
+- By default config from host are copied to container.
+- You will need to [setup the SSH configurations](../1-Software-Engineering/git.md#ssh-authentication-to-push-to-remote) if you want to push from inside container.
+Else you can do from host.

 Extensions